 The Marine Patrol Unit provides a unique and important service for the District and those visitors who enjoy water-related recreation.
-Using police-equipped watercraft, officers patrol the District's lakes and waterways ensuring that environmental, boating safety and California Department of Fish and Game matters are addressed.
+Using police-equipped watercraft, officers patrol the District's lakes and waterways ensuring that environmental, boating safety and California Department of Fish and Wildlife matters are addressed.
 Since boating safety is of prime concern to the District, the Marine Patrol Unit conducts proactive enforcement efforts on the District's high-use waterways.

 Mounted Patrol Unit

 This unique and popular policing unit conducts its enforcement function on horseback.
 Much of the District's trail system is remote and inaccessible by patrol vehicle.
 To enhance the effectiveness of the Police Department's mission, equestrian officers provide a specialized means of enforcement in all areas of the Park District.
 The use of horses provides Officers a special conduit to engage the public and build relationships utilizing a gentle yet powerful animal.